Beatrice Hicks: Early life and education

 Beatrice Alice Hicks was born in 1919 in Orange, New Jersey, to Florence Benedict and William Lux Hicks, a chemical engineer.
-Hicks decided at an early age that she wished to be an engineer.
+Hicks decided at an early age that she wanted to be an engineer.
 While her parents neither supported nor opposed Hicks' desired career path, some of her teachers and classmates tried to discourage her from becoming an engineer, viewing it as a socially unacceptable role for a woman.

 She graduated from Orange High School in 1935 and received a bachelor's degree in chemical engineering from Newark College of Engineering (now New Jersey Institute of Technology) in 1939, one of only two women in her class.
 During college, Hicks worked in the treasury office of an Abercrombie & Fitch store as a telephone operator, and in the university's library.

-After receiving her undergraduate degree, Hicks was employed by the Newark College of Engineering for three years as a research assistant, where she researched the inventions of Edward Weston and set up a museum containing his models. took additional classes at night.
-Her work was foundational for a book that was published in 1949 by McGraw-Hill written by David O. Woodbury and titled A Measure for Greatness.
+After receiving her undergraduate degree, Hicks was employed by the Newark College of Engineering for three years as a research assistant, where she researched the inventions of Edward Weston and set up a museum containing his models.
+She took additional classes at night.
+Her work on Weston was foundational for a biography of Weston written by David O. Woodbury and published in 1949 titled A Measure for Greatness.

 Career

 In 1942 Hicks took a job at the Western Electric Company, first working in the test set design department where she set up tests for telephone equipment that was used in toll circuits and then designing and testing quartz crystal oscillators in Kearny, New Jersey.
-She was the first woman to be employed by Western Electric as an engineer, and she spent three years working there.
-She also took courses at night during this time.

 She joined the Bloomfield, New Jersey–based Newark Controls Company, a metalworking firm that her father had founded, as chief engineer in 1945.
 When her father died in 1946, Hicks became vice president in charge of engineering.
 She purchased control of the company from her uncle in 1955.
 Hicks designed and patented a gas density switch later used in the U.S. space program, including the Moon landing, and was a pioneer in the field of sensors that detected when devices were reaching structural limits.
 Hicks authored several technical papers on the gas density switch.
 Others of her sensors monitored pressure, fuel levels, and flow rates for both liquids and gases.

 While at Newark Controls Hicks pursued a master's degree in physics, which she received in 1949 from the Stevens Institute of Technology.
 Subsequently, Hicks completed some graduate electrical engineering courses at Columbia University.

-When her husband died in 1966, Hicks sold off Newark Controls Company and took over her late husband's consulting business.
+In 1966, Hicks sold off Newark Controls Company and took over her late husband's consulting business.